 - Have the knowledge to screen participants and to design and modify an exercise program for pregnant women and post natal women taking into account a variety of conditions and physical or physiological limitations

-- Understand the safety guidelines as well as when a women cannot exercise during pregnancy as well as the benefits of exercise.
+- Understand the safety guidelines as well as when a woman cannot exercise during pregnancy as well as the benefits of exercise.
 Safely return a new mother to exercise without compromising her pelvic floor or pelvis.

 - Be able to know when to refer clients to physiotherapists or their doctors